Our Products

 ___W___

-= LI.D = Inside diameter of bearing
+= L I.D = Inside diameter of bearing

 I.D x L.O.B.